zognin/tp/docs/UserGuide.md

 #### 4.6.7 Listing all recipes: `list-r`

+Lists all recipes in the application.

+Format: `list-r`

 ### 4.7 Statistics

 #### 4.7.1 Viewing revenue per month for the past 12 months